-Whether you are writing your client application in RDML / RDMLX or in a 3GL such as RPG, you have to complete the same basic steps.
+Whether you are writing your client application in RDML / RDMLX or RPG, you must complete the same basic steps.

 Note that the AxesTerminalService commands make extensive use of client program variables named in command keywords to return variable information to the client program.
 Such command keywords have names beginning with 'RTN'.